 Chief Justice Roberts pauses deadline for return of Maryland man mistakenly deported to El Salvador

-- Chief Justice John Roberts paused a lower court ruling requiring Kilmar Abrego Garcia's return to the U.S. After his deportation to El Salvador on March 15.
+- Chief Justice John Roberts paused a ruling requiring Kilmar Abrego Garcia's return to the U.S. After he was deported to El Salvador due to an administrative error, as noted by the Department of Justice.

 Coverage Details